scripting/titlelessFeedsHowto/README.md

 ### Why these examples are better than current practice

 1. The reader is not confronted with differences between the two types of items.
-It's hard to imagine the reader caring if the item has a title or not.

 2. The only words you see are ones the writer wrote.